 So, here’s the plot twist: I am a marketer!

-However, like you, I am often in a position where I must “sell myself” to others.
+However, I am often in a position where I must “sell myself” to others.

 Whether it’s a new client, a prospective employer or coworkers at a new job, we all have to sell ourselves at one time or another.
 And that’s where it gets hard to escape the idea that we have a personal brand because *sigh* we do.
 We have characteristics that identify who we are and what we do well and knowing how to highlight those attributes in the best light is the key to getting others to buy what we’re selling… namely ourselves!